dreamgrove/dreamgrove/content/balance/FAQ.md

 *Notes:* This gives 40 AP.
 If multiple Celestial Pillars proc in short sequence (Lunar Eclipse>Inc>Pulsar proc), the duration of the buff will be extended (in this case to a total of 24sec).
 The self casted FoE is independent and does not affect this.

 **4-Set -  {{< spell 363497 "Umbral Infusion" >}}:**\
-While inside any Eclipse, the cost of {{< spell 78674 "Starsurge" >}} and {{< spell 191034 "Starfall" >}} is reduced by 15%.\
+While inside any Eclipse, the costs of {{< spell 78674 "Starsurge" >}} and {{< spell 191034 "Starfall" >}} are reduced by 15%.\
 *Notes:* This stacks multiplicatively with {{< spell 339949 "Timeworn Dreambinder" >}} and does not reduce progress per Astral Power spend for
 {{< spell 338668 "Primordial Arcanic Pulsar" >}} (still gives 30AsP and 50AsP respectively towards Pulsar).\
 Starsurge gets its cost reduced to 25,5 and Starfall gets its cost reduced to 42,5.
-This however does not mean that the ap cost gets rounded up or down.
-The decimals get kept and you will get the AP the next time you cast a spender.
+The costs don't get rounded which may lead to situations where you think you have enough AsP but you are missing 0,5 AsP to actually cast this.
 <br>Example: If you currently have 70AP and you cast a Starsurge your remaining AP will be 44,5, but the game will show 44.
 If you were to cast another Starsurge your AP would be set to 19.

 DPS gains from Tier Set: